Jes-win-hac-ker/fest-register-flow/README.md

-# Tech Fest 2025 - Landing Page
+# Vyvidh'25 - Landing Page

-A modern, responsive landing page for Tech Fest 2025 with registration functionality.
+A modern, responsive landing page for Vyvidh'25 with registration functionality.

 ## 🚀 Features